 You found our list of quick icebreaker games for small groups.

 Icebreaker games are exercises that prompt conversations from participants.
-Teams play these games to get to know each other in a fun, informal setting.
+For example, Six Word Memoirs and Desert Island Intelligences.
+The purpose of these games is for participants to get t to know each other in a fun, informal setting.

 Specifically, this list includes: